This unit explains the diversity and evolution of living organisms and how these relate to survival in different environments.

-The place where an animal lives.
+The location where an animal lives.
 The physical characteristics of an animal's surroundings where it can find everything it needs to survive.

 An animal that hunts and eats other animals for food.

-An animal that is taken and eaten by another animal (predator) for food.
+An animal that is hunted and eaten by another animal (predator).

 Using adaptations to continue to live.

 A group of different populations that live together and interact in an environment